Abibubble/conor/README.md

 Friends, family members, and other developers were asked to review the site and documentation to point out any bugs and/or user experience issues that they came across.

 ### Solved Bugs
-1. Page width on mobile is only showing as 2/3rds of the viewport v=width.
+1. Page width on mobile is only showing as 2/3rds of the viewport width.
     * WHAT STEPS I TOOK TO FIX IT

 ### Known Bugs